myConsciousness/precondition-validator/README.md

 `Precondition Validator` provides several features to ensure that the parameters and data passed at the start of the process meet the preconditions.

-Using the `Pre-condition Validator` features, you can safely and easily specify preconditions at the start of the process.
+Using the `Precondition Validator` features, you can safely and easily specify preconditions at the start of the process.

 ## Benefits